AnBapDan/REC-Platform-Gateway/README.md

 ### REC Platform - Gateway API

-The Renewable Energy Community Platform consists in an microsservices API to enable and enhance Peer-to-Peer energy Transactions between Prosumers and consumers of a community.
+The Renewable Energy Community Platform consists in a microservices API to enable and enhance Peer-to-Peer energy Transactions between Prosumers and consumers of a community.
 This Repo contains the entrance point of all the API requests.

 Why building a REC Platform using microservices:
 * The project was developed together with other devs
 * Changes in one particular module forced to shutdown/reboot the whole API.
-* This is part of a research program, therefore multiple experimental ideas, frameworks and scripts were used.
+* This is part of a research program, therefore multiple experimental ideas, frameworks, and scripts were used.

 <p align="right">(<a href="#readme-top">Back to Top</a>)</p>